Canadian Mortgage Glossary

 - Semi-Annual Compounding

-- The Canadian standard for fixed-rate mortgages.
-Interest compounds twice per year (not monthly).
-This results in a slightly lower effective rate than the posted rate.
-Required by the Bank Act.Example: A 4.99% posted rate compounds to an effective monthly rate of approximately 0.4116%.
+- The standard compounding method for fixed-rate mortgages in Canada.
+Interest is calculated twice per year.
+It is a technical detail that affects your real borrowing cost more than most people realize.Example: A 4.99% posted rate compounds to an effective monthly rate of approximately 0.4116%.

 - Term